richardld/howdoescovidaffectme/README.md

 # howdoescovidaffectme
-A website for estimating risk of COVID-19 infection.
+A website for estimating live risk of COVID-19 infection.

 ## Introduction
 While numbers on case data may tell an overall picture, it is hard for the individual to grasp the danger of COVID-19 in personal terms.
 How does COVID affect me? trys to solve this by creating a risk percentage calculation based on a model we created of COVID-19 spread.